top of page

 Poodle Colors & Patterns

 Poodles historically come in all kinds of colors and patterns!
 Want to learn more about the genetics behind poodle colors?
 Visit thePoodle Genetics page.
+Have a photo to contribute?
+Email us!
+We are currently looking to add more photo examples.
+Credit to you and / or your website or social media will be given.
+Scroll to the bottom of the page to find what we are looking for.

 Solid Colors